-Here’s a collection of twelve tasty and inspiring fall canning recipes.
+Here’s a collection of eleven tasty and inspiring fall canning recipes.

 From sweet jams to pair with homemade artisan bread or use as cake fillings to savory pickles which can be paired with anything from burgers to braised chicken, these projects are bound to enliven your cool-weather cuisine.